NimbusForWork/nimbusforwork.com/README.md

 ### JS and CSS

 Lives in `/src`.
-You should open another terminal and run `npm start`
+You should open another terminal and run `npm start`.
+This will build all the static assets for the site

+### Vue app

+There is a Vue app in `./src/app`.
+Running `npm run build` in this will build the app into `./static/app`, which is available on https://nimbusforwork.com/app

 ## Development